For students currently in grades 9–12

 Solukhumbu Host Village — 5 days

-Return to your host village to complete your service projects, and celebrate your new friendships with local families.
+Return to your host village to complete your service projects, work on your independent project, and celebrate your new friendships with local families.

 Bhaktapur — 2 days